Insurgency in Balochistan: Area of dispute

-Historical Balochistan covers the southern part of the Iranian Sistan and Baluchestan Province in the west, the Pakistani province of Balochistan in the east, and, in the northwest, part of Afghanistan's Helmand Province, while the Gulf of Oman forms its southern border.
+Historical Balochistan covers the southern part of the Iranian Sistan and Baluchestan province in the west, the Pakistani province of Balochistan in the east, and part of Afghanistan's Helmand Province in the northwest, while the Gulf of Oman forms its southern border.
 Mountains and desert make up much of the region's terrain.
-A majority of Baloch inhabit the region of Balochistan that predominantly falls within Pakistan's borders.
+A majority of Baloch inhabit the region of Balochistan that falls within Pakistan's borders.

 Geographically, Balochistan is the largest province of Pakistan (comprising 44% of the country's total area), but it is the least developed and least inhabited, comprising only 5% of the total population.
 Sunni Islam is the predominant religion throughout the Balochistan region.

 Stuart Notholt, in his Atlas of Ethnic Conflict, describes the unrest in Balochistan as a "nationalist/self-determination conflict".

 History

 Background

 The origins of the secessionist movement are believed to have started around the uncertainty regarding the Khanate of Kalat, established in 1666 by Mir Ahmad.
-The Khanate of Kalat occupied central portions of territory in present day Balochistan, and was one of the four princely states of the modern day province under British rule, namely Makran, Las Bela, Kharan and Kalat.
+The Khanate of Kalat occupied territory around the center of present-day Balochistan province.
 Under Nasir I of Kalat in 1758, who accepted the Afghan paramountcy, the boundaries of Kalat stretched up to Dera Ghazi Khan in the east and Bandar Abbas in the west.

+Invasion of Kalat

-However, in November 1839, the British invaded Kalat, and the Khan was killed in action during the invasion.
-Afterwards, the British influence in the region gradually grew.
-In 1869, the British Political Agent Robert Groves Sandeman ended up mediating a dispute between the Khan of Kalat and the Sardars of Balochistan, and established the British primacy in the region.
-The tribal areas of Marri, Bugti, Khetran and Chaghi were brought under the direct administration of a British Agent, eventually to become the Chief Commissioner's Province of Balochistan.
-Lasbela and Kharan were declared Special Areas with a different political system.
-The remaining areas of Sarawan, Jhalawan, Kacchi and Makran were retained as the Khanate of Kalat, supervised by a Political Agent of Kalat.
+During the British invasion of Kalat in November 1839, the Khan was killed in action.
+Afterwards, British influence in the region gradually grew.
+Under British rule Kalat was one of the four princely states (Makran, Las Bela, Kharan, and Kalat) within the province of modern-day Balochistan.
+In 1869, the British political agent Robert Groves Sandeman mediated a dispute between the Khan of Kalat and the Sardars of Balochistan, and established British primacy in the region.
+The tribal areas of Marri, Bugti, Khetran, and Chaghi were brought under the direct administration of a British Agent, eventually becoming the Chief Commissioner's Province of Balochistan.
+Las Bela and Kharan were declared Special Areas with a different political system.
+The remaining areas of Sarawan, Jhalawan, Kacchi, and Makran were retained as the Khanate of Kalat, supervised by a Political Agent of Kalat.